 Get started and a Cure Forward Clinical Trial Navigator will help you access active clinical trial options.

 Since humans first began recording the medical journeys of the body, we’ve known about breast cancer.
 The Smith Papyrus, an ancient Egyptian papyrus over 3,500 years old, records a list of four dozen illnesses, including a description of breast cancer.
-And yet, medical treatments with the power to treat and even cure breast cancer developed in only the last hundred and fifty years.
+And yet, medical treatments with the power to treat and even cure breast cancer developed in only the last 150 years.
 Today, breast cancer is common.
-It’s a disease of the people, responsible for 25 percent of female cancers, worldwide, today and the most common cancer in American women, with 1 in 8 expected to develop invasive breast cancer in their lifetime.
+It’s a disease of the people, responsible for 25 percent of female cancers worldwide, and the most common cancer in American women, with 1 in 8 expected to develop invasive breast cancer in their lifetime.
 For a while, the fight against breast cancer was decidedly one-sided.
 Until 1976, we were groping with scalpels in a race to stop the march of the tumors, trying blindly to halt breast cancer’s riot in the body.
-But that year, something changed: We discovered oncogenes.
+But that year, something changed: we discovered oncogenes.

-HER2 is known by several names: receptor tyrosine-protein kinase erB-2 if you prefer the mouthful; ERBB2 for the rest of us.
+HER2 is known by several names: receptor tyrosine-protein kinase erB-2, if you prefer the mouthful, or ERBB2 for the rest of us.
 This gene instructs cells how to form receptors on the cell surface; these receptors play a key role in controlling cell growth and division.
-When a gene is turned on, it’s is being “expressed”; the state of a gene being is “on” too much is known as overexpression.
-Overexpression of the HER2 gene, has been linked to the development and progression of certain types of cancers, specifically, breast cancer, in which around 1 in 3 tumors carry this important biomarker.
+When a gene is turned on, it’s being “expressed,” and the state of being on too much is known as over-expression.
+Over-expression of the HER2 gene has been linked to the development and progression of certain types of cancers, specifically breast cancer, in which around 1 in 3 tumors carry this important biomarker.

 Which is why, when the genes responsible for such important tasks go awry, the results can be significant.
-Over-expression of the HER2 gene occurs in 15 percent to 30 percent of breast cancers, and is associated with disease recurrence and a poor prognosis; however, that said, we have drugs to target this specific mutation, and generally speaking, persons with HER2-positive tumors have better long-term outcomes than those without.
+Over-expression of the HER2 gene occurs in 15 percent to 30 percent of breast cancers and is associated with disease recurrence and a poor prognosis.
+That said, we have drugs to target this specific mutation, and generally speaking, persons with HER2-positive tumors have better long-term outcomes than those without.
 Amplification of this gene is also known to occur in ovarian cancer, stomach cancer, aggressive forms of uterine cancer, as well as tumors from the small bowel, esophagus, kidney, and mouth.

-The calling card of HER2 mutations are changes that herald uncontrolled cellular growth; basically, these mutations allow affected cells to replicate faster, and stay alive longer than regular cells, resulting in cells that outcompete their neighbors: in a word, cancer.
-One study found that around 1 in 4 breast cancers tumors had a blatant excess of HER2 receptors; the standard is around 20,000, but in cells expressing the mutation, there were upwards of two million of the receptors for which the gene codes, causing these cells to receive tens of thousands signals to reproduce and replicate out of control.
+The calling card of HER2 mutations are changes that herald uncontrolled cellular growth; basically, these mutations allow affected cells to replicate faster and stay alive longer than regular cells, resulting in cells that outcompete their neighbors: in a word, cancer.
+One study found that around 1 in 4 breast cancer tumors had a blatant excess of HER2 receptors; the standard is around 20,000, but in cells expressing the mutation, there were upwards of 2 million receptors for which the gene codes, causing these cells to receive tens of thousands of signals to reproduce and replicate out of control.
 HER2 proteins have also been seen forming clusters in the outer membrane of the cell, a feature that may play a role in tumorigenesis.
-But it’s not just quantity: when it comes it HER2, quality definitely plays a role.
+But it’s not just quantity: when it comes to HER2, quality definitely plays a role.

 In 1998, the HER2-targeting antibody trastuzumab was approved to tackle mutations that over-express the gene in breast cancers.
-This drug, known by its non-generic name “Herpectin” blocks the chemical signals to the HER2 receptor, staunching the flow of uncontrolled cellular growth that results from mutations in this critical receptor.
-Since breast cancer cells with too many HER2 growth receptors are able to receive an excess of signals, this leads to an pathological uptick in cell growth and multiplication; blocking this pathway, then, is akin cutting off communications to the signals, to keep cancerous cells from spilling into circulation.
+This drug, known by its non-generic name “Herceptin,” blocks the chemical signals to the HER2 receptor, staunching the flow of uncontrolled cellular growth that results from mutations in this critical receptor.
+Breast cancer cells with too many HER2 growth receptors are able to receive an excess of signals, leading to a pathological uptick in cell growth and multiplication; blocking this pathway, then, is akin to cutting off communications, keeping cancerous cells from spilling into circulation.
 The drug in question blocks relevant receptors on the cell’s surface, keeping the HER2 doorman from receiving and acting upon the growth signals that float through the biological soup that bathes the cell.